Cray-HPE/community/.github/ISSUE_TEMPLATE/enhancement-proposal.md

 ## Problem Statement

 _From a customer point of view, explain how the system works today and what part of the customer experience needs improvement._

+_Briefly list external and internal use cases, and non-use cases (i.e. problems this EP is NOT trying to solve)._

 ## Internal References